Pei2tech/Django-Puput-Bulma-Blog/README.md

 ```

 You will get **Page not found** error as the first time to run `python manage.py runserver` because there is no data in the database.
 Now you can check on the admin page to configure the blog.
-Just open your browser at  [http://127.0.0.1:8000/cms](http://127.0.0.1:8000/cms).
+Just open your browser at  [http://127.0.0.1:8000/cms](http://127.0.0.1:8000/cms), and then login the username and password to enter the wagtail admin page.

-**Note:** The demo just uses the name *blog* as the default homepage, please input the value *blog* for the slug in the **PROMOTE tab** as configuring the blog page.
+After going into the wagtail site page, please click the page icon to create one page for the default homepage. **Note**, the program just uses the name **blog** as the default homepage, please input the value **blog** for the slug in the **Promote tab** as configuring the blog page.

-You may visit [Wagtail Editor’s guide](https://docs.wagtail.io/en/stable/editor_manual/index.html "Wagtail Editor’s guide") for the details about how to use Wagtail editor’s dashboard.
+You may visit [Wagtail Editor’s guide](https://guide.wagtail.org/en-latest/) for the details about how to use Wagtail editor’s dashboard.

 Screenshot
 =========